-Woodland & Trees
+Woodland and Trees

+Ancient woods have been around for many centuries – long enough to develop as ecosystems that are rich, complex, and irreplaceable.
 Ancient woodland covers the slopes of most of the Ironbridge Gorge, giving the area its very special character.
 Although often disturbed by past mining and quarrying, these woods stand on sites which have had a covering of trees for many hundreds of years.
 As a result, they often support rare and unusual plants and animals.

 The woods, particularly at higher elevations, such as at Benthall Edge and Lloyds Coppice, are especially important because they are referred to as borderland woods, ones that mark the transition in species and character between lowland Britain and those of the uplands.

-Care of these special places requires the Trust to implement planned programmes of thinning and, at the same time, encouraging the growth of seedlings of native species.This approach to forestry is called Continous Cover Forestry.
-It retains woodland cover into perpetutity.
+Care of these special places requires the Trust to implement planned programmes of thinning and, at the same time, encouraging the growth of seedlings of native species.This approach to forestry is called Continous Cover Forestry (CCF).
+It retains woodland cover in perpetutity.
 It is important for the regeneration of the woodland that the young trees are protected from browsing animals, mainly deer.
 We aim to do this by using small exclosures 2 m in diameter in conjunction with our deer management programme.
 Using a CCF approach in our woodland helps us meet more of our objectives than if we used a traditional forestry system.
 The Trust is a member of the Continuous Cover Forestry Group.

 Veteran and Ancient Trees